/ Yamcs Server Manual / General Information / Time in Yamcs

 For telemetry packets, it is set by the pre-processor, normally with a time extracted from the packet.
 However it can be set to the mission time if the useLocalGenerationTime option is set to true.

-The timeEncoding option is used on the TM links to configure how to extract the time from the packet - which means how to covert a number (or more numbers) extracted from the packet to a Yamcs time.
+The timeEncoding option is used on the TM links to configure how to extract the time from the packet - which means how to convert a number (or more numbers) extracted from the packet to a Yamcs time.
 The various options for time decoding are documented in the Packet Pre-processor

 Finally, the TM links have an option updateSimulationTime which can be used to set the mission time to the time extracted from the packet.
 This works if the SimulationTimeService is used.